Read | Telescope or time machine?

 Sadly, we’ll have to wait until at least 2023 before the first phase of the SKA is ready for use with the completion of both sites not expected before 2030.
-However, we won’t have to wait quite so long the data from Webb.
-Once the telescope is unfolded and calibrated, we may begin seeing images as early as mid-2022 – until then, we’ll just have to imagine what secrets may soon be revealed.
+In the meantime, researchers continue to use Webb to gaze back through time.
+Who knows what secrets will soon be revealed?

 Thanks to Hattie Stewart for her contributions to this article.
 Hattie is a PhD student in Artificial Intelligence, Machine Learning and Advanced Computing in the field of High Energy Astrophysics and Radio Astronomy at the University of Bristol.
 A massive thanks to the Year 6 pupils at Hareclive E-Act Academy whose ideas, questions and prototypes have inspired this article as part of our Hareclive in Space project.

 This article was inspired by the question, 'What is on the outside of our solar system?' and by the amazing cardboard prototypes of telescopes and time machines created by the Hareclive pupils.